equipam/wheelchair/README.md

 ## Build for Arduino

-Connect the Arduino and click on \<Select Serial Port> (bottom bar), selecting the serial port that corresponds to it's connection.
+Connect the Arduino and click on \<Select Serial Port> (bottom bar), selecting the serial port that corresponds to its connection.

 With any file ending in .ino open, click on the top right buttons to verify or upload code.
 Alternatively, you might click F1 and write the commands "Arduino: Verify" or "Arduino: Upload" and press the Enter key.